Polly Share A Cracker? Parrots Can Practice Acts Of Kindness, Study Finds

 This study is a starting point to explore what exactly is going on in the birds' minds, Brucks says.

 A similar study in ravens did not find this effect.
 And when Brucks tested blue-headed macaws, they weren't helpful either.
-The macaws tried to bring the tokens as close as possible to the experimenter, but did not transfer the token to the partner, says Brucks.
+The macaws tried to bring the tokens as close as possible to the experimenter but did not transfer the token to the partner, Brucks says.

 "We are really interested in this topic, and it's an important topic.
-The problem is, it's very, very hard to design an experiment to truly demonstrate what is truly going on with these animals," says Irene Pepperberg, a Harvard researcher whose work with a famous African grey parrot named Alex helped reveal the sophisticated cognitive abilities of these birds.
+The problem is it's very, very hard to design an experiment to truly demonstrate what is truly going on with these animals," says Irene Pepperberg, a Harvard researcher whose work with a famous African grey parrot named Alex helped reveal the sophisticated cognitive abilities of these birds.

 Pepperberg has also done experiments to test African greys' willingness to help, using a different setup, and found that one parrot appeared to have some understanding of sharing — but it didn't seem like the parrots were spontaneously super-altruistic.